As an Amazon Associate I earn from qualifying purchases.

 If this worries you, slice the loin into medallions and pound them between two pieces of plastic wrap.
 Then cut them into slivers for this recipe.

-Pork or Wild Boar Stir Fry with Asparagus
+Pork Stir Fry with Asparagus

 - 1 pound pork or wild pig loin, sliced into thin strips